serviceprototypinglab/cndbbench/README.md

 Note: The configuration of this file is changing with the different tests.
 You have different options in the folder docker-compose-file.

+#### Kubernetes

+One option for run these test with cloud database is using Kubernetes.
+You can run the benchmark container or the database container or both in your own Kubernetes cluster in local or in the cloud.

+1. For create the yaml files (K8s blueprint), you can use the tool kompose with the docker-compose.yml
+2. For the docker images you can use the repository dockerhub.
+There are some examples in dockerhub/chumbo.

 ## Data:

 It is a description about the data set that we use:
    - The data that we go to use is in the volume sharedData.
    - The format of the files is JSON.
-   - Each file is a array with JSON objects and it represents one table or collection.
+   - Each file is an array with JSON objects and it represents one table or collection.
    - For the tables with foreign keys:
        - we have a JSON file with the join of the tables
        - we have one JSON file for each table.